 Please before filling any data model, read the General instructions (see link below) carefully.

 FAQs will be available on the project website and assistance will be assured by ENETWILD reference partners and ENETWILD Helpdesk and the list the list of focal contacts (identify your region) provided in Annex 1 of the General Instructions document).

-The time span of interest to the project is from 2014 (hunting season 2014-2015) onwards, and data collection will be a continuous activity for the next years (we ask you also to continuously provide not only already existing data, but data generated/collated in the future).
-For already existing data, we encourage you to submit it before 31th May 2018.
+The time span of interest to the project is from 2013 (hunting season 2013-2014) onwards, and data collection will be a continuous activity for the next years (we ask you also to continuously provide not only already existing data, but data generated/collated in the future).

 “This project continues to update and incorporate information from new collaborators”